 How to Add Fringe to a Scarf

-And finally, scarf fringe always rounds out your knitted piece nicely.
-I’ll quickly show you how to add fringe to a scarf.
+Knit fringe always rounds out your knitted piece nicely.
+Let me show you how to add fringe to a scarf.

 First, measure how long you want the fringe to be on the scarf.
 Let’s say I want the fringe on the scarf to be 3 inches long.
 Now, double that measurement to create a loop.
 You’ll need to loop the fringe to attach it to the knitted scarf.